Admission to the MSt in Ancient Philosophy

 Students with intermediate or advanced Greek may choose to attend more advanced Ancient Greek classes.

-Please do note that admissions to our graduate courses is very competitive, so you may want to take this into account when deciding to apply if you hold a degree that falls short of the advertised minimum entry requirements.
+Please do note that admission to our graduate courses is very competitive, so you may want to take this into account when deciding to apply if you hold a degree that falls short of the advertised minimum entry requirements.

 You are not required to have any publications.